kerskuchen/piggi/README.md

 # piggi

-An attempt in writing a language with a ~~self hosting~~ compiler.
+An attempt in writing a small language that transpiles to Javascript.

-_Note that the self hosting part was removed for now with the C# rewrite because it is too tedious to iterate on a language and the compiler at the same time.
-Maybe later when everything has stabilized somewhat we can re-evaluate this._

-_The old previous self hosting compiler can be looked at on the `old-selfhostin-in-c` git branch._
+_An old previous self hosting-ish c(++ish) compiler can be looked at on the `old-selfhostin-in-c` git branch._

 ## Status

-Nothing here yet.
+Can do some basic things now.
+Take a look at `test.pig` and its output `test.js` as reference for the languages and transpilers current capabilities.

 ## References